 - R (Molluscs)

-The list corresponds to the 14 categories given in Annex 2 of the EU’s regulation (#1169/2011) covering the provision of food information to consumers.
 If you have food allergies or intolerances, check the EU’s food information legislation page to find fuller details of what each category does and does not cover.

 So our Schnitzel (C, G, A) from the menu listing above might include eggs, dairy, and gluten, while the side salad (L, M, O) might include celery, mustard, and sulphites.

-Sometimes you find numbers instead of letters – whatever code is used, the corresponding key should be available somewhere.
+Sometimes you find numbers instead of letters: whatever code is used, the corresponding key should be available somewhere.

-Many outlets choose to include the info in the menu itself; hence all those letters.
-No capital letters on menus does not mean the allergens are absent, just that the location has decided not to communicate the required information in this way.
+No capital letters or numbers at all on menus does not, however, usually mean the allergens are absent: the location likely decided to communicate the required information in another way.

-(If a restaurant, bar or similar chooses the talk-to-the-staff option, then they must make it clear somewhere that you can ask for this information).
+If a restaurant, bar or similar chooses the talk-to-the-staff option, then they must make it clear somewhere that you can ask for this information.

-Note that the allergen information may be absent if it’s blatantly obvious.
-There is no requirement for a restaurant to indicate that your egg salad with mustard dressing contains egg and mustard: the clue is in the name.
+For example, a restaurant need not indicate that your egg salad with mustard dressing contains egg and mustard: the clue is in the name.